darkaico/strava-extensions/README.md

 STRAVA_CLUB_ID=<Club Id>
 ```

-To make things easier to test in local env im using [python-dotenv](https://github.com/theskumar/python-dotenv) so you could create a new file called `.env` under `strava_viewer` folder (there is an `.env.example` you could us as example).
+To make things easier to test in local env im using [python-dotenv](https://github.com/theskumar/python-dotenv) so you could create a new file called `.env` under `strava_extensions` folder (there is an `.env.example` you could us as example).

 ### Poetry